ZuZu Sandals Review: Huarache-Style Barefoot Sandals

 Laces

-The laces on ZuZu sandals are easily interchangeable.
+The laces on huarache-style ZuZu sandals are easily interchangeable.
 You can swap them out for different colors just for fun, or replace the first set of straps when they wear out.
 There is a metal plug to hold them into the sole.
 The buckles which hold the straps into place are also metal and very secure; I haven’t had any issues with these slipping or coming undone.

 Since the soles are made to last for so long, you’ll be able to extend the life of your sandals just with a $18 replacement pair of laces.
 Again, this means the rubber is staying out of the bin and on your feet longer, and offering a great value!